CarlosdelaCerda/SUMADOR1BIT/docs/info.md

 ## How it works

-Es un sumador completo de 1 bit
+ES UN SUMADOR COMPLETO DE 1 BIT

 ## How to test

-Con señales de entrada A, B y C_IN
+CON SEÑALES DE ENTRADA A, B Y C_IN

 ## External hardware

-Generador de señles y LEDs
+GENERADOR DE SEÑALES Y LEDS